How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • increased sweating;

-• lymph nodes are enlarged, painful swallowing is noted;
+• the lymph nodes are enlarged, painful swallowing is noted;

 • lack of appetite, impotence;

-• redness of the throat and whitish pustules on the tonsils (with purulent tonsillitis).
+• redness of the throat and whitish pustules on the tonsils (with purulent sore throat).

-The sooner you start treatment of tonsillitis during pregnancy, the more favorable the outcome of the disease.
-The lack of proper therapy threatens with complications in the heart or kidney system, damage to the joints.
+The earlier treatment for tonsillitis during pregnancy is started, the more favorable the outcome of the disease.
+Lack of proper therapy can lead to complications in the heart or renal system, or damage to the joints.

 The greatest danger is angina in the early stages of pregnancy, since the 1st trimester is an important period for the fetus, during which the development of many organs of the baby occurs.

-In the medical literature there are detailed descriptions of how dangerous tonsillitis is during pregnancy:
+The medical literature contains detailed descriptions of the dangers of tonsillitis during pregnancy:

 • a woman develops severe toxicosis, accompanied by frequent, up to 5-7 times a day, bouts of vomiting and dehydration;

-• purulent tonsillitis during pregnancy in the first trimester can cause fetal developmental disorders;
+• purulent sore throat during pregnancy in the first trimester can cause fetal developmental disorders;

 • physiological pathologies of fetal development;